AGOberprieler/Nano-Strainer/README.md

 ### Purpose

-Ssee "4_workflow_commands.docx"; from a collection of mapping statistics obtained by executing SAMTOOLS FLAGSTAT on several mapping files (SAM), extract and summarize the information contained in the single files
+See "4_workflow_commands.docx"; from a collection of mapping statistics obtained by executing SAMTOOLS FLAGSTAT on several mapping files (SAM), extract and summarize the information contained in the single files

 ### Chapter